Subaru-PFS/tron_tron/Docs/sphinx/INSTALL.rst

  - an 'actorcore' infrastructure library repo.
  - several repositories for individual "actors", each of which encapsulates a subsystem or provides some control logic.
- - an 'actorkeys' repo, which contains the published keyword APIs for all the individual actors.
+ - an 'actorkeys' repo, which contains the published keyword dictionaries for all the individual actors.

 All of these require a recent python.
 2.6 is probably OK, 2.7 certainly is.
 The actors also require twisted, numpy, and pyfits.
 These are common enough packages that we can probably expect them to be installed on the machines.

+..todo:: Find or write intro document on eups: why use it and how?
+Check recent ``modules`` at sourceforge.

-The system uses a package versioning system named 'eups'.
+The system uses a package management system named 'eups'.
 In the introductory installation below, none of the interesting features of eups are used, but it becomes very useful once you need to maintain multiple versions of packages, and packages with dependencies.

+Note that the http://modules.sourceforge.net/ system is similar.
+We have not recently evaluated whether it would be sufficient.

 Fetching the pieces
 -------------------